confidential-containers/confidentialcontainers.org/content/en/docs/cloud-api-adaptor/azure/_index.md

 ### Annotate Service Account

-Annotate the CAA Service Account with the workload identity's `CLIENT_ID` and make the CAA daemonset use workload identity for authentication:
+Annotate the CAA Service Account with the workload identity's `CLIENT_ID` and make the CAA DaemonSet use workload identity for authentication:

 ```yaml
 cat <<EOF > install/overlays/azure/workload-identity.yaml